mfjohnson/RepData_PeerAssessment1/PA1_template.md

 |-------------|-------|--------|
 | Daily Steps | 10,766 | 10,765 |

+NOTE: Inserting the mean interval value when a NA step value is encountered did not for this dataset impact the calculated means and median values.

 ## Are there differences in activity patterns between weekdays and weekends?